chshangy/CopyNumber_Oncoscan/README.md

 HRD: The fourth method was defined as (LOH HRD + AIL HRD + LST HRD)/3,  The HRD value calculated by this method termed “HRD”.

-Three methods to calculate Genomic instability
+Three ways to calculate Genomic instability Scores.

 Genomic Instability (GIS): Ratio of the total length of regions with a copy number (CN) other than 2 to a constant of 3.3 × 10^9.
 So, what I did is just take the sum of all the segment length with CN other than 2 and divide it by 3.3 × 10^9